Accounting: Make Your Future Count!

 Introductory Tax Accounting (MGMT 50400) This course is a one-semester course in federal income taxes, emphasizing the conceptual framework of the law.
 We pay particular attention to the 1) taxation of individuals, 2) income and deduction definitions, 3) the income and expenses of businesses, and 4) property transactions; including acquisition, depreciation and disposal.
 Dr. Stanfield

 Advanced Management Accounting (MGMT 50500) The competitive success of organizations is dependent on the quality of information about the various elements in the value chain.
 This course deals with the use of cost information in achieving strategic objectives of firms.
 Cost information can play a strategic role in pricing, product development, customer focus and process improvements.
 Obsolete or inadequate cost systems can impair overall corporate strategy and competitiveness.
 The objective of this course is to understand the role of cost analysis in the value creating process.
 In particular, we will study how cost measurement can affect strategic decisions, the design of modern cost systems, how cost information can lead to process improvement and value creation, how performance measurement and control systems work and create value.
-Professor Rowe
+Professors Rowe and Schantl

 Auditing (MGMT 50600) In this class, we study the concepts and procedures of auditing, which is the systematic process of objectively obtaining and evaluating evidence regarding assertions about economic actions and events.
 Primary emphasis is on audits conducted by independent Certified Public Accountants, but topics apply to internal auditing as well.
 Professor Janes, Paula Conroy, CPA